We are dedicated to helping you achieve your goals!

 We will teach you:

-Coordination of effective movement and timing.
+Coordination encompassed in effective movement and timing.

 Jujutsu - Combat Techniques

-Kenjutsu - Sword Fighting
+Kenjutsu - Sword Art

 Within the study of Classical Japanese Martial Arts, there is a vast array of traditional weapons that were utilized by Samurai and within Ninjutsu.
 The symbiotic relationship between weapons and taijutsu cultivates the ability to incorporate any weapon at any time